Who are the men that pick for scraps amongst the ruins at the end of history?

 Right, so I think, yeah, right.

-So there's a walking trail, which is just a standard walking trail.
+So there's a walking trail, which is just a standard walking trail..

-But here is a little stream that comes down it, and you can go up and around, and you climb up here, and then I don't know how far across it goes.
+But here is a little stream that comes down it, and you can go up and around and you climb up here, and then I don't know how far across it goes.

 Right, okay.

-So large chunks of rock going up.
+It becomes like really broken, and so large chunks of rock going up.

-So he's gone the back side of it, the rear side of it, which is the difficult route.
+So he's gone like the back side of it, the rear side of it, which is the difficult route.

 This is the one I went.